jrl-umi3218/mc_rtc/doc/_i18n/en/tutorials/tools/mc_convex_visualization.md

 $ mc_convex_visualization env/ground
 ```

-After launching it should look like this:
+After launching an mc_rtc GUI, it should look like this:

 <img src="{{site.baseurl_root}}/assets/tutorials/tools/img/mc_convex_visualization.png" alt="mc_convex_visualization in action" class="img-fluid" />

-By enabling/disabling the checkboxes in the highlighted area you can show/hide selected convexes.
+You can easily select which convexes to display through the interface.